2019ChenGong/Feta-Pro/README.md

 - `./train/checkpoints/final_checkpoint.pth`: the parameters of synthsizer at the final epochs.
 - `./train/checkpoints/snapshot_checkpoint.pth`: we store the synthesizer's parameters at the current epoch after each iteration, deleting the previous parameters to manage storage efficiently.
 - `./train/samples/iter_2000`: the synthetic images under 2000 iterations for training on sensitive datasets.
+- `./train_freq/checkpoints/final_checkpoint.pth`: the parameters of the auxiliary generator using frequency features.
+- `./train_freq/checkpoints/noisy_emb.pt`: the noisy frequency feature.
 - `./stdout.txt`: the file used to record the training and evaluation results.

 #### 4.4.2 Results Explanation